So you want to move to Belize… and you’re thinking of buying land in Belize.

 You’ll also incur stamp duty (a 5% charge on the declared value of the property after the first US$10,000 at the time of transfer of title), recording registration fees, property taxes, and the real estate company expense.
 Belize imposes no capital gains tax.

-Property taxes are paid by the seller, while the other fees are usually paid by the purchaser.
+The seller pays the property taxes.
+The purchaser usually pays all other fees.
 Most of the cost incurred by the purchaser applies to property lawyer fees, recordings, registration, and miscellaneous charges.

 Title insurance is not necessary, but available.